auth0/Lock.swift/README.md

 ```objc
 @property (assign, nonatomic) BOOL useWebView;
 ```
 When the authentication requires to open a web login, for example Linkedin, it will use an embedded UIWebView instead of Safari if it's `YES`.
-We recommend using Safari for Authentication since it will always save the User session.
-This means that if he's already signed in, for example in Linkedin, and he clicks in the Linkedin button, it will just work.
-Default values is `NO`
+Default values is `YES`. **Due to recent rejection when submitting apps that login using Safari, we recommend to always use WebView**
 ```objc
 controller.useWebView = YES
 ```